 FAQ

-Decision-makers at businesses are busy, and a one-pager can cut through the noise to clearly communicate what your company does and why it's valuable (leave the jargon at home).
-Weave these elements into your one-pager:
+A B2B one-pager cuts through the noise to clearly communicate what your company does and why it's valuable to other businesses.
+Decision-makers are busy, so leave the jargon at home and let the results speak.
+Include:

 Value proposition

-A marketing one-pager is an internal document that helps keep your company's teams aligned on branding and marketing.
-It's a snapshot of critical elements like:
+A marketing one-pager is an internal document that keeps your teams aligned on branding and messaging.
+It's a snapshot of the essentials everyone should be working from.
+Include:

 Logo